 The truth is, when you have kids at home, setting boundaries can be a challenge.
 So, it’s essential to talk about it with your partner about having a system and schedule so you can both work and find the right rhythm of spending enough time with your kids.
 Your Zoom parties with your friends can wait.
 Respect your office hours even if you’re working from home and do more leisurely activities after.

-First off, learn what you need to focus on for the day.
-Make it visible; perhaps use an actual calendar on your work desk, or you can also use an online scheduler that helps you organize your tasks.
+Learn what you need to focus on for the day.
+Make it visible.
+Perhaps use an actual calendar on your work desk, or you can also use an online scheduler that helps you organize your tasks.
 Every day, before you start your day, check your schedule, what your priorities are for the day, and your impending deadlines.
-It is precisely to get you to focus on your list and find yourself time for scheduled breaks.
+This is the way to get yourself to focus on your list and find yourself time for scheduled breaks.

 I live and die by my calendar on my phone, because it reminds me when to pick up and drop off my kids, what other events and appointments I have, and can recur as often as needed.
 I don’t have a visual calendar, but one on my phone that I can share with my family and let them know when I’m not going to be available.
 Figure out what works for you and stick to that.

-One of the habits that’s so difficult to break is clocking out on the dot.
+One of the habits that’s so difficult to break when doing remote work is clocking out on the dot.
 It sometimes gets in the way of your personal life.
 It’s

 enjoy your breaks